-Response Organisation's board voted to take on the management of RAW Workshop (registered charity no: 1014416) during 2017/18.
-This process is expected to be completed in 2018, and this charity has common trustees with Response.
+Response Organisation's board voted to take on the management of RAW Workshop (registered charity no: 1014416; registered company no: 02745625) during 2017/18.
+This process was completed on 1st April 2018, with Response becoming the sole member of RAW, and now having control via common trustees with Response.
+For the purposes of the group accounts, Raw Workshop funds are considered to be restricted.